What to Do If You Were Hit in a Pedestrian Accident in New York

 Contact Our New York Pedestrian Accident Lawyers Today

 Injured pedestrians are typically entitled to significant compensation.
 For a free consultation with an experienced Staten Island car accident attorney in New York, contact The Carrion Law Firm.
-We do not charge upfront legal fees in negligence cases.
+Our Bronx pedestrian accident lawyers do not charge upfront legal fees in negligence cases.